Sidduri2025/RehabEdge/README.md

 AI and Machine Learning (Edge AI) –
 Integrated for analyzing patient posture during exercise sessions using real-time camera input and providing corrective feedback.

+## Patient Reminder System
+A way to remind patients.
+The main purpose of this prototype is to help patients stay with their treatment.
+The mobile app will send daily reminders for exercises, which can be changed to fit the patient's schedule.
+The goal is to make sure that patients don't miss sessions and can keep to a regular schedule.